csgf/csgf/training-materials/docs/development-enviroment.rst

 The VPN connection information will be released in OpenVPN format, together with the necessary certificate and a password.

-For Mac users we may suggest  [[http://code.google.com/p/tunnelblick/|Tunnelblick for MacOSX platforms.
+For Mac users we may suggest `Tunnelblick for MacOSX platforms <http://code.google.com/p/tunnelblick/>`_.

-There is also this [[http://youtu.be/z2U1-5y0Q8I|video]] showing how to setup the VPN from the configuration files sent by us.
+There is also this `video <http://youtu.be/z2U1-5y0Q8I>`_ showing how to setup the VPN from the configuration files sent by us.
-For other platforms like Linux we suggest to install [[http://openvpn.net| OpenVPN]] client and then execute from the same directory holding the certificate:
+For other platforms like Linux we suggest to install  `OpenVPN <http://openvpn.net>`_ client and then execute from the same directory holding the certificate:

 ::